Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Introduction

-In this paper we study the interaction phase of the formation of post-RGB binaries, leaving a similar study of the post-AGB counterparts to a sister paper.
-A possible clue as to the relatively wide separations of post-AGB binaries is the discovery that the mean companion mass for these binaries is $1.09\pm0.62$~\ms\ \citep{oomen_modelling_2019}, larger than the typical $\sim$0.5~\ms\ seen in equivalent post-CE, post-AGB binaries such as central stars of PN \citep{Iaconi2019}.
-These larger companion masses imply larger $q\equiv M_{\rm 2} /M_{\rm 1}$ values at the time of interaction if we assume that the primary masses are comparable.
-Larger $q$ values are known to lead to wider post-CE separation in simulations \citep[e.g.][]{Passy2012}, although always below $\sim 30$~\rs.
-This is due to greater orbital energy.
-It is also known that larger $q$ values may stabilise mass transfer and lengthen the pre-inspiral mass transfer phase, decreasing the envelope mass before inspiral and possibly leading to a different outcome.
+Another way in which the RLOF, mass transfer phase could have been stabilised and have resulted in the relatively wide separations of post-RGB/AGB binaries was suggested by the discovery that the mean companion mass for these binaries is $1.09\pm0.62$~\ms\ \citep{oomen_modelling_2019}, larger than the typical $\sim$0.5~\ms\ seen in equivalent post-CE, post-AGB binaries such as central stars of PN \citep{Iaconi2019}.
+These larger companion masses imply larger $q\equiv M_{\rm 2} /M_{\rm 1}$ values at the time of interaction.
+Larger $q$ values are known to lead to wider post-CE separation in simulations \citep[e.g.][although always below $\sim 30$~\rs]{Passy2012}.
+It is also known that larger $q$ values may stabilise mass transfer and lengthen the pre-inspiral mass transfer phase.
+One can then speculate that this may avoid a CE inspiral or lead to a weakened CE.

+This said, the exact mass ratio, $M_2/M_1$, above which stability can be assumed is not well known. \citet{Tout1991} found analytically that for a non rotating star, stable mass transfer would take place for a value of $q\equiv M_2/M_1 \gtrsim 1.43$\footnote{\citet{Reichardt2019} erroneously reported this value to be $q \gtrsim 0.68$ due to a confusion between $M_1/M_2$ and $M_2/M_1$.} (here $M_2$ is the accretor, and $M_1$ is the donor).

+\citet{Ge2015_II} mapped the response of donor stars to rapid mass loss and provided stability criteria for CE precursors.
+Using adiabatic mass-loss sequences from the zero-age main sequence to the base of the giant branch, they determined that the critical mass ratio for dynamical instability varies strongly with envelope structure.
+For fully convective donors, this corresponds to $q \approx 1.5 - 1.6$, whereas for radiative envelope donors $q \approx 0.8$, down to $q \approx 0.3 - 0.5$ for more massive radiative donors.
+Approaching the asymptotic giant branch, the critical mass ratio rises back toward $q \approx 1.3 - 1.7$, making evolved stars far more prone to a CE inspiral.